boredrhino/iClaw/README.md

 Inspired by and adapted from [DroidClaw](https://github.com/unitedbyai/droidclaw) (Android version).

+Follow me on X https://x.com/boredrhinoxyz for any official updates or potential tokens for my project.

 ## Features
 - Natural language goals & multi-step workflows
 - Deterministic YAML flows